 Researchers with learning disabilities

-We have 9 FREE places available for an 8-week training course for people with learning disabilities.
+We held an 8-week research training course for 8 people with learning disabilities in Spring 2024.

 Previous course (2019)